acep-aedg/aedg-metadata/docs/source/registries.md

 ## Fields

 Within Frictionless metadata, fields are equivalent to a data dictionary and are nestled within the resource's schema.
-OEMetadata added a few attributes to the basic Frictionless field. `Fields` was originally implemented as a YAML file (like in Friendly Data) but there are so darn many of them, that it because easier to manage in a CSV file.
-An alternative data dictionary could also be used to restrict the number of definitions in a file to make it easier to manage; that is triggered with `--data-dictionary` or `-dd` followed by the dictionary file name.
+OEMetadata added a few attributes to the basic Frictionless field.
+The `Fields` registry is implemented as a CSV file because of its length.
+Alternatively, a data dictionary specific to the data can be specified to restrict the number of definitions, making it easier to manage; that is triggered with `--data-dictionary` or `-dd` followed by the dictionary file name.

-Field names can be duplicated between files with different definitions depending on the file context.
-For instance, `fips_code` can mean the Community or the Borough FIPS code depending.
-To disambiguate between these, `fields.csv` or the data dictionary file can have a column to designate which definition should be associated with which file.
+The definition of a `field` is usually constant but sometimes can depend on the context of the file.
+For instance, the primary meaning of `fips_code` is for a place (Community) but it could also be a Borough (county) FIPS code depending on the file.
+To disambiguate between these, the `file` column in `fields.csv` or the data dictionary file is marked "default" to indicate the primary meaning, or marked with the filename to indicate the secondary meaning.
+The code identifies the correct definition and inserts it into the metadata.

 Several of the field attributes in OEMetadata refer to the Open Energy Ontology to link the field to a specific definition.
 We are not using those fields.

 Field attributes are:

 - name (string)*: name of the field, lowercase alphanumeric characters or underscores
-- long_name (string)**: non-standard field for text labels to use within AEDG
+- long_name (string): non-standard field for text labels to use within AEDG
-- description (string)**: text describing the field
+- description (string): text describing the field
 - type(string)*: data type of the field (example: geometry(Point, 4326))
   - from [JSON](https://json-schema.org/understanding-json-schema/reference/type): array, boolean, integer, number, null, object, regular expressions, or string
 - nullable (boolean): specify that a column can be nullable.
 Defaults to True
-- unit (string)**: unit of a field.
+- unit (string): unit of a field.
 If it does not apply, use 'null'
 - file (string): name of the file in which the field appears as defined (not used in metadata)

 \* mandatory for OEMetadata

-** mandatory for AEDG

 ## Licenses